fossabot/elmo/README.md

 **Optimize your brand's perception in LLMs and _drive sales_.**

 Elmo is a web app that helps you track how different LLMs and AI Search perceive your brand.
-You may have heard this referred to as AIO, AEO, GEO, or LLMO (Elmo).
+You may have heard this referred to as AIO, AEO, GEO, ASO, or LLMO (Elmo).

 ## Quick Start
 ```